awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 **\(Optional\)** Specifies the S3 bucket to load data from into the file system and serve as the export bucket\.
 For more information, see [`export_path`](#fsx-export-path)\.
 If you specify the [`import_path`](#fsx-import-path) parameter, the [`automatic_backup_retention_days`](#fsx-automatic-backup-retention-days), [`copy_tags_to_backups`](#fsx-copy-tags-to-backups), [`daily_automatic_backup_start_time`](#fsx-daily-automatic-backup-start-time), and [`fsx_backup_id`](#fsx-backup-id) parameters must not be specified\.
 This corresponds to the [ImportPath](https://docs.aws.amazon.com/fsx/latest/APIReference/API_CreateFileSystemLustreConfiguration.html#FSx-Type-CreateFileSystemLustreConfiguration-ImportPath) parameter in the *Amazon FSx API Reference*\.

 Import occurs on cluster creation\.
 For more information, see [Importing data from your data repository](https://docs.aws.amazon.com/fsx/latest/LustreGuide/importing-files.html) in the *Amazon FSx for Lustre User Guide*\.
 On import, only file metadata \(name, ownership, timestamp, and permissions\) is imported\.
-File data is not imported from the S3 bucket until the file is first accessed\.
+File data isn't imported from the S3 bucket until the file is first accessed\.
 For details on preloading the file contents, see [Preloading files into your file system](https://docs.aws.amazon.com/fsx/latest/LustreGuide/preload-file-contents-hsm.html) in the *Amazon FSx for Lustre User Guide*\.

-If a value is not provided, the file system is empty\.
+If a value isn't provided, the file system is empty\.

 ```
 import_path =  s3://bucket